Generate Gold sequence from set of sequences

 You can specify the preferred pair by the Preferred polynomial and Preferred polynomial parameters in the dialog for the Gold Sequence Generator block.
 These polynomials, both of which must have degree n, describe the shift registers that the PN Sequence Generator blocks use to generate their output.
 For more details on how these sequences are generated, see the reference page for the PN Sequence Generator block.
 You can specify the preferred polynomials using these formats:

 A polynomial character vector that includes the number

 A vector that lists the coefficients of the polynomial in descending order of powers.
 The first and last entries must be 1.
 Note that the length of this vector is one more than the degree of the generator polynomial.

-the nonzero terms of the polynomial in descending order of powers.
+nonzero terms of the polynomial in descending order of powers.
+The last

 For example, the character vector

 [5 2 0], and the vector